Water kefir is not only easy to make, it is a delicious, probiotic-rich, dairy-free beverage your whole family will enjoy.

 - 1/4 cup sugar per quart of water

 - Water (free of chlorine and fluoride)

-To learn more about the types of sugar you can use or ways to supplement your water, read our article on Choosing Ingredients for Making Water Kefir.
+To learn more about other the types of sugar you can use or ways to supplement your water, read our tutorial on Choosing Ingredients for Making Water Kefir.

 Instructions for Making Water Kefir

 - Pour 1/4 cup sugar in to the jar.

 - Add 3 cups room temperature or cool water.